lx852357/LineViewDemo/README.md

 # LineViewDemo
 ### A Android LineView Demo
-- Notice:addAndFormat() should not used in onCreate() directly.Because it prior to onSizeChanged() execute which cannot get the View's high and width.
+- Notice : addAndFormat() should not used in onCreate() directly.
+Because it prior to onSizeChanged() execute which cannot get the View's high and width.

 ### 动态绘制折线图的Demo